All Episodes

 We'll do that.

-Okay, we'll start here with the media incredulity over Ben Carson not being harmed by his comments that he would not support a Sharia law Muslim for president of the United States.
+Okay, we'll start here with media incredulity over Ben Carson not being harmed by his comments that he would not support a Sharia law Muslim for president of the United States.

 Wipe them out, destroy them, certainly destroy their campaign.

-If they're lucky, they can destroy their political future, and if they really hit the grand slam, they can destroy their life.
+And if they really hit the grand slam, they can destroy their life.

 And they really thought they really believed that Ben Carson stepped in it so bad that it was over for him.